valcapp/wip-dyn/README.md

 ## Usage

 Too see the web dashboard of your sd model, you need to clone (or npm install) the vens-dash package on your computer and [install requirements](#install-requirements).
 That is a template folder.
-After running the [build command](#link-the-sd-model-and-build) it will become the app folder specific to your sd project.
+After running the [prep command](#link-the-sd-model-and-prep) it will become the app folder specific to your sd project.
 Once you interface is built, you can [start](#-start-the-app) the app to customise the interface.
 Finally you can just [show](#view-end-product) it to the end user.

 ### Intall requirements